Bonidia/Bonidia/README.md

 ⭐ Finalist Team (Advisor), "Breaking the Wall of Alzheimer’s Detection", Falling Walls Lab Brazil 2023, DWIH São Paulo, Falling Walls Foundation, DAAD, The German Center for Research and Innovation.

+⭐ Editor's Choice Article, Entropy (2024).
+For the paper: "Information Theory for Biological Sequence Classification: A Novel Feature Extraction Technique Based on Tsallis Entropy."
+Recognized by the journal's Academic Editor as an exceptional contribution to the field.
+The article is featured in Entropy's special edition dedicated to showcasing groundbreaking research.

 ⭐ 1 place in the UTFPR-CP Public Contest, position of Effective Federal Professor, Paraná, Brazil.

 ⭐ Certificate of excellence for the distinction achieved at Falling Walls Lab Brazil 2023 as Advisor Professor, Faculdade Estadual de Tecnologia de Ourinhos - Fatec, 2023.